 Activities (Surfing, Diving, Wellness, Nightlife)

-Thailand offers a great variety of activities.
-Whether it`s active adventures, wellness, or nightlife, Thailand is top-notch in all these categories.
 Try Muay Thai, the national sport of Thailand.
 It is great fun.
-For diving, the Similan Islands, Koh Tao, and Koh Lipe are your best bets.
+For diving, the Similan Islands, Koh Tao, and Koh Mook are your best bets.

 For your well-being, getting a Thai Massage is compulsory.
 Around Chiang Mai, visiting the Buddhist temples, talking to the Buddhist monks, or taking meditation classes are a great way to learn about Thai values and what matters in life.

 Thailand is also famous for its nightlife – especially the Bangkok, Koh Samui, and Koh Phangan (location of the full-moon parties) areas.
-Dance at the beach or join a cabaret show in Bangkok.
-If nightlife is important to you, you will find something in Thailand for your taste.

 Best activities in Thailand: Muay Thai, Island Hopping, Jungle Trekking, Diving, Meditation and Cooking Classes, Thai Massage, Kayaking between the Islands, Mae Hong Son Loop by Scooter, and more.

 As mentioned earlier, Sri Lanka is the best place to see wildlife.
 It is also a paradise for surf enthusiasts.
 It has so many surf towns on the South and the East Coast (Hikkaduwa, Mirissa, Arugam Bay).
 For diving, Sri Lanka is not the best as all corals disappeared when the 2004 tsunami hit the island.
-Around Mirissa, there are occasionally blue whale sightings.
+Around Mirissa, there are occasional blue whale sightings.
 Sri Lanka is one of the few places where it`s possible to see blue whales.

 As for nightlife, there are some bars in towns like Ella or Unawatuna.
 However, in general, Sri Lanka is not that famous for its nightlife.